exterpolation/gsgen/README.md

 # gsgen
-A Gamesense-like clantag generator made in Python
+A Gamesense-like clantag generator made in Python, readme is in wip